hypocracys/hypocracys.github.io/files/README.md

-these are files for a small project i am working on to get
+these are files for a small project i am working on